Heba-WebDev/Weather-App/README.md

-# A waether app created with React JS and Vanilla CSS
+# A weather app created with React JS and Vanilla CSS